Evaluation

 Using tidy evaluation

-Most of the time we might not call it directly, but call a function that uses eval_tidy() (becoming developer AND user)
+Most of the time we might not do it in our code, but we often end up calling a function that uses eval_tidy() (becoming developer AND user)

 Use case: resample and subset